Himanshusinghcs0036/Docker_Kubernetes_Notes/DockerStarter.md

   6. Expose port 5000
   7. RUN python /tmp/hello.py command

-  RUN docker build -t SamplecontainerName . to create a image with name *SamplecontainerName*
+  RUN "docker build -t SamplecontainerName ." to create a image with name *SamplecontainerName*

   You could also define volume and link in docker file.